wearerequired/digest/readme.md

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Receive a daily/weekly digest of what's happening on your site instead of receiving a single email each time.
+Get a daily or weekly digest of what's happening on your site instead of receiving a single email each time.

 ## Description ##